 Hotel housekeeping should be quiet, thorough, and dependable.
 A maid should never remove anything of yours, including empty shopping bags, half-drunk water bottles, and wet shower caps.
 Nightly turndown service is essential.

 Housekeeping should not use heavily ammoniated or other other highly chemical-smelling cleaners, or cheaply perfumed cleaning products.
 This applies not just to your room but to the hotel's common areas and restaurants.
-Non-irritating, more natural products are readily available today
+Non-irritating, more natural products are readily available to hotels that care.

 Maintenance personnel and handymen should appear at your room within minutes to attend to your locked safe, jammed coffee maker, or what ails you.